Séminaire Saint-Joseph de Trois-Rivières

-The Séminaire Saint-Joseph de Trois-Rivières is a private scholar institution in the Quebec region of Mauricie.
+The Séminaire Saint-Joseph de Trois-Rivières is a private scholar institution in the Mauricie region of Quebec.
 Located in Trois-Rivières, Quebec, Canada, it is, within the unique Quebec education system, a secondary school.
-Historically religious, it is now relatively secular but still holds many links with the religious and its community.
+Historically religious, it is now relatively secular but still holds many links with the religious community.

 History

 The roots of the Séminaire are found in 1860, when was founded the Collège des Trois-Rivières.
 Saint Joseph was then chosen as patron saint and Religion et Patrie (or Religioni et Patriae, referring to the Christian faith and the Quebec homeland) as motto.

 In 1874, the college is given to the care of the Trois-Rivières diocese.
 The latter makes it then its own diocese seminary and bestows upon it the denomination of Séminaire Saint-Joseph des Trois-Rivières.
 The old tradition of calling the city les Trois-Rivières (plural grammatical inflection) now being obsolete, Séminaire Saint-Joseph de Trois-Rivières is now the proper way to call the institution.

 The STR offered the classical course of the former Quebec educational system until the end of the 1967–1968 scholar year.
 It officially became a secondary school in September 1968.
 It became a co-education school in 1998 while, as a boarding school, continuing to provide dormitory residence to male students.